kyc013/Lab1/index.md

 4. Frankenstein
 5. To Kill A Mockingbird

-I alo used to listen to a lot of Elvis songs and interviews in highschool.
+I used to listen to a lot of Elvis songs and interviews in highschool.
 One of my favorite quotes of his goes like this:

 ![Cn3De3gUkAAupR9](https://github.com/kyc013/Lab1/assets/147003854/cf5aee86-c504-4024-ba70-729bf24e6791)